robertorcosta/azure-docs.pt-br/articles/security-center/security-center-powershell-onboarding.md

 Para saber mais sobre a Central de Segurança, confira o seguinte artigo:

-* [Configurando políticas de segurança na Central de Segurança do Azure](tutorial-security-policy.md) – saiba como configurar políticas de segurança para suas assinaturas e grupos de recursos do Azure.
+* [Configurando políticas de segurança na Central de Segurança do Azure](tutorial-security-policy.md) : saiba como configurar políticas de segurança para suas assinaturas e grupos de recursos do Azure.
 * [Gerenciando e respondendo a alertas de segurança na Central de Segurança do Azure](security-center-managing-and-responding-alerts.md) : aprenda a gerenciar e a responder a alertas de segurança.
-* [Perguntas frequentes da Central de Segurança do Azure](security-center-faq.md) : encontre as perguntas frequentes sobre como usar o serviço.